Top places to live in Warwickshire Leamington Spa

 With Regency architecture to match that of Cheltenham's or Brighton's, this studenty spa town is a player in the global computer gaming industry.
 There's indie retailers, cool places to eat and drink, plus leafy riverside parks.
 Part of our Top 200 Places to Live series.

 Known as Silicon Spa, Leamington is a global gaming cluster with around 32 video gaming companies, including some of the biggest names.
 It’s a compact but alluring historic spa town with grand Regency architecture – particularly The Parade, Clarendon Square and Lansdowne Circus and lovely parks which run along the River Leam.
 A popular Warwick University student hang out, there’s laid-back coffee shops a-plenty, cocktail bars with live music and even a Temperance bar for non-drinkers.

 The National Trust’s beautiful heritage properties in Warwickshire including Charlecote Park, a Victorian country house and landscaped deer park, are all an easy drive.
-Compton Verney Art Gallery and Park, with brilliant bijou exhibitions, is close too – Canaletto, Magnum Manifesto and a Lucas Cranach digital tour to name but a few.
-Summer exhibition On Colour has been postponed until 2021.
+Compton Verney Art Gallery and Park, with brilliant bijou exhibitions, is close too.

 AVERAGE HOUSE PRICE